joelpeckham/jpeckham.com/content/projects/FORTH Compiler in Python.md

 ### Some disclaimers

-* Firstly, this is not a perfect, standards compliant FORTH.
+* Firstly, this is not a perfect, standards-compliant FORTH.
 It's just a fun little project to learn about compilers and interpreters.
 * Secondly, this is more of a rough guide and less of a tutorial.
 I'm not going to go into a lot of detail about how things work.
 I'm just going to show you how to get things working.
 If you want to learn more about compilers and interpreters, I recommend [Crafting Interpreters](https://craftinginterpreters.com/).
-* Finally, it's really it's around 480 lines total, but since most of that is defining primitives which could be done in runtime, it's not really relevant.
+* Finally, it's actually around 480 lines total, but since most of that is defining primitives which could be done in runtime, it's not *really* relevant.
 It's just nice to have some starting points to work from :)

 ## A language in two parts

-Our FORTH implementation will have two main states, a compile state and an interpret state.
-In the compile state, we will be collecting words to be executed later.
-In the interpret state, we will be executing the words we have collected.
+Our FORTH implementation will have two main stages, a compile stage and an interpret stage.
+In the compile stage, we will be collecting words to be executed later.
+In the interpret stage, we will be executing the words we have collected.

 To get started let's make a file called `state.py`.
 This file will contain two dataclasses to represent the two states of our FORTH implementation.

-First we need to import some things from the `dataclasses` module.
+First, we need to import some things from the `dataclasses` module.
 ```python
 from dataclasses import dataclass, field
 ```